lyngon/redgrease/docs/source/client.rst

 RedisGears Commands
 -------------------

-The the commands introduced by the RedisGears Redis module can be invoked through the ``Gears`` object, instantiates as per above.
+The commands introduced by the RedisGears Redis module can be invoked through the ``Gears`` object, instantiates as per above.
-This section gives a run-down of the various commands and what they do, in the order of usefulnes to most people.
+This section gives a run-down of the various commands and what they do, in the order of usefulness to most people.

 You can find all the methods and functions in the :ref:`API Reference <api_reference>`, and in this section, we specifically look at the :class:`redgrease.Gears` class.